loyjoy/welcome/help/bots/processes/subprocesses/audio.md

 ## Audio
-Add voice messages or music files to your chat.
+Add upp to five voice messages or music files to your chat.